eXplorminate Game Review Guidelines

 Our color hex system:

 - A blue (eXemplary) hex represents a game that has done almost everything well and in at least some ways, has done some things extremely well.
 It also offers some innovations that may lead to a new “gold standard” of certain mechanics.
+This score will no longer be awarded at release.
+It is reserved for reeXaminations and expansions.

 - A green (Recommended) hex represents a game that you can safely proceed to buy as a 4X-game lover.
 However, no game will suit everyone’s needs and while the game in question may be doing a lot right, it still may not be for you.